 Results with your child may be different.
 He may get it sooner, or it may take him longer.
 What’s important is not to give in, and to keep going.
 Your toddler will get it eventually.
 If you feel like it’s taking an unreasonable amount of time to potty train when you do it “cold turkey”, it may be time to talk to your child’s pediatrician.
 Listen to your mama heart.

 To get a free potty training sticker chart for your child, join the motherhood tribe email list below.
-I will also send you the password to the resource library exclusive to tribe members, full of free mom life printables.

 Using this sticker chart will not only motivate your child, but will also give you a visual of the progress, and that will motivate you, too!